apache/doris/README.md

 sudo yum install devtoolset-4-toolchain -y
 ```

-and then, set the path of gcc (e.g /opt/rh/devtoolset-4/root/usr/bin) to the environment variabl PATH.
+and then, set the path of GCC (e.g /opt/rh/devtoolset-4/root/usr/bin) to the environment variable PATH.

 #### Compile and install